 2% Cash Pay Proceeds

 When you pay CASH at Sweetwater, you keep your money LOCAL.
-For the month of October we will donate 2% of all our cash sales to support Earth Care!
+For the month of February we will donate 2% of all our cash sales to support Animal Protection of New Mexico!

 Beneficial Farms Community Supported Agriculture (CSA) provides affordable locally and regionally grown food to North-Central New Mexico families and restaurants.
 A collaborative CSA, Beneficial Farms supports more than 30 state and regional farms that use sustainable farming methods to offer a wide range of foods year-round.
 Its partner farms include Mesa Top Farm, Gemini Farm, Synergia Ranch, and Talon de Gato.